-In 1983 Derek relocated to London and worked as a designer and stylist (in film, photography, television, video and performance), as an assistant director on music videos and was also engaged in artist management and PR.
-His work was wide-ranging, predominantly associated with the music industry, working with various international artists such as Kiki Dee, Annie Lennox, Shakespeare’s Sister, Morrissey, Elton John, and Rod Stewart.
-He has worked throughout Europe and toured the USA, Australia, Japan, and South America.
+Derek Dickinson (b.1960) originates from south west England.
+In 1983 he relocated to London and worked as a designer and stylist for film, photography, television, video and performance, as an assistant director on music videos, in artist management and PR, predominantly associated with the music industry.

-After returning to the South West he completed a BA (Hons) Fine Art at Plymouth University in 2010, where he is now studying MA Contemporary Art Practice.
-He currently resides in a remote cottage on the Duchy of Cornwall Estate and has an atelier in Plymouth’s historic Laira Battery.
+After returning to the South West Derek completed a BA (Hons) in Fine Art at Plymouth University in 2010.
+In 2019 he began studying for an MA Contemporary Art Practice.

 He has exhibited work in numerous solo and collaborative shows including the Royal Academy London, Berlin and south west England.
 He has works in permanent collections in the USA, Canada, South Korea, Hong Kong, United Kingdom and Germany.